 Subject to Customer’s cooperation and assistance in accordance with Section 4.1, Orrick will provide any applicable Implementation Services to enable Customer to use the Subscription Services.

 Orrick will provide the Subscription Services in accordance with this Agreement, commencing on the date set forth in the Service Order and continuing until such time as Customer cancels the Customer Account, or this Agreement or the Subscription Services are otherwise terminated in accordance with this Agreement or the Service Order.
 Customer may access and use the Subscription Services solely for its internal business purposes, and such access and use are expressly limited to the Authorized Users of Customer.

 3.2.
 Ancillary Services

-Customer hereby authorizes Buckley to use the Subscription Services to market additional products and services to Customer, as well as to provide notice or information to Customer regarding Buckley or its activities, regardless of whether such products, services, or activities relate to the Subscription Services.
+Customer hereby authorizes Orrick to use the Subscription Services to market additional products and services to Customer, as well as to provide notice or information to Customer regarding Orrick or its activities, regardless of whether such products, services, or activities relate to the Subscription Services.